ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 * Exchanging secure messages

-In support of these functions, the protocol also has primitives to fetch initial keying material, fetch the current state of the underlying end-to-end encryption protocol for the room, and request, grant, and reject consent to communicate with users on other providers.
+In support of these functions, the protocol also has primitives to fetch initial keying material and fetch the current state of the underlying end-to-end encryption protocol for the room.

 Messages sent inside each room are end-to-end encrypted using the Messaging Layer Security (MLS) protocol {{!RFC9420}}, and each room is associated with an